pandawater/mjcf2usd/README.md

 # MJCF2USD

-A powerful Omniverse extension for converting MuJoCo XML Configuration Format (MJCF) files to Universal Scene Description (USD) format.
+A powerful Isaac Sim extension for converting MuJoCo XML Configuration Format (MJCF) files to Universal Scene Description (USD) format.

-**Lightwheel is hiring!**

-If you're interested in joining our team, please contact Frank Chen: **ming.chen@lightwheel.ai**
+***Welcome to the Lightwheel open-source community!***

+We’re building cutting-edge simulation tools for embodied intelligence.
+Join us, contribute, and help shape the future of AI and robotics.
+For questions or collaboration, contact Frank Chen at ming.chen@lightwheel.ai.

 ## Overview